Martin Tore Bjørndal

 Martin Tore Bjørndal (27 April 1944 − 11 April 2015) was a Norwegian diplomat.

 He was born in Ulsteinvik.
-He graduated from the University of Oslo with the cand.philol. degree in 1972, and started working in the Norwegian Ministry of Foreign Affairs in 1973.
+He graduated from the University of Oslo with a cand.philol. degree in 1972, and started working in the Norwegian Ministry of Foreign Affairs in 1973.
 He was the Norwegian ambassador to Chile for a period before returning to the Ministry of Foreign Affairs.
-In 1999 he was decorated as a Knight of the Royal Norwegian Order of Merit.
+In 1999, he was decorated as a Knight of the Royal Norwegian Order of Merit.

-In May 2004 he was appointed as Norway's ambassador to Venezuela.
-His responsibility was extended to Colombia in January 2005, Haiti from February 2005, Ecuador from February 2005, and the Dominican Republic in March 2006.
-In June 2008 he was moved back to Chile.
+In May 2004, he was appointed as Norway's ambassador to Venezuela.
+His responsibility was extended to Colombia in January 2005, Haiti and Ecuador from February 2005, and the Dominican Republic in March 2006.
+In June 2008, he was moved back to Chile.
 In November 2008 his Chilean ambassadorship was extended to Peru.